LinguaPhylo/linguaPhylo.github.io/tutorials/templates/programs-used.md

 * BEAST [feast](https://github.com/tgvaughan/feast) package - this is a small BEAST 2 package
   which contains additions to the core functionality.

+* BEAST [CCD](https://github.com/CompEvol/CCD) package - Implementation of the conditional clade distribution (CCD), such as, based on clade split frequencies (CCD1) and clade frequencies (CCD0).
+  Furthermore, point estimators based on the CCDs are implemented, which allows TreeAnnotator to produce better summary trees than via MCC trees (which is restricted to the sample).

 * Tracer - this program is used to explore the output of BEAST (and other Bayesian MCMC programs).
   It graphically and quantitatively summarises the distributions of continuous parameters